 Back to Immich – it provides quite impressive iOS and Android apps, alongside other helpful features like duplicate detection, face recognition, photo tagging for search, and a lot more.
 The features I liked most were linking external libraries (as I had a bunch of backups from my old phones lying around on several hard disks) and first-class support for backups.

 My first laptop served me well for 5 years and had been lying around in my closet for some time.
-Since I didn’t want to spend money on setting up a full-blown self-hosting stack, I decided to use that laptop.
+Since I didn’t want to spend money on setting up a full-blown self-hosting stack (thanks to AI, compute prices have jumped 10x), I decided to use that laptop.
 It had enough CPU power and RAM for my tiny use case.
 I configured the settings to not suspend the laptop when closing the lid and disabled the Ubuntu desktop UI.

 The plan was simple: start with a very basic setup and then harden the security.
 For connectivity, the wifi router was good enough to create a local network.